khakhalin/notes/keywords/postgres.md

 ## Uploading data

 `\COPY` command can do `\COPY table TO 'file_name' CSV`, or in the opposite direction, if `FROM` is used instead of `TO`.
 For some reason some manuals use `WITH` keyword before `CSV`, while some don't.

-🔥 What is the exact difference between `COPY` and `\COPY` again?
-This aws doc below calles it a "meta-command"; is this word supposed to have some precise and relevant meaning?

 Footnotes:
 * Doesn't use WITH: https://skyvia.com/blog/complete-guide-on-how-to-import-and-export-csv-files-to-postgresql